 After looking up tiles and prices online, Eileen decided Lowe’s had the best selection of tile backsplash for our kitchen, so she went to the store and took pictures of a few of the ones she liked.

-Then, I superimposed the sample tiles to create virtual showrooms, so we could visualize our kitchen with each of the choice.
+Then, I superimposed the sample tiles to create virtual showrooms, so we could visualize our kitchen with each of the choices.

 Sold on sheets of 15 tiles each, we calculated how many sheets of tile backsplash we would need based on the approximate surface area of the wall.